debeando/chainsaw/README.md

-# MySQLDataChunk
+# Chainsaw

-MySQL Tool to modify big lot of data on table without blocking
+MySQL Tool to modify big lot of data on table without blocking.
+The secret is modify by chunks and wait between chunks.

 ## Install